mattmccormick/docs/craigslistmapping_md.md

 2. Set your Rooof settings to remember your location.
 Click the Rooof icon in the top right corner, then "**Settings**".
 ![](email change7.jpg)

-Once your are in the settings page, click the "how Optional Settings**" button.
+Once your are in the settings page, click the "**Show Optional Settings**" button.
 ![](photos2.jpg)

 Scroll down to the location settings.
 Here you can set Rooof to always use the same Craigslist site, neighborhood, cross street, or postal code.